Skip to content

 Terminal window

-rai memory build
+rai graph build

 This creates the unified knowledge graph from all your governance documents, making them queryable and loadable into your AI’s context.